 She cannot actually be gone.

 She can’t.
 I know I’m shaking again and I hear James talking but I just can’t focus because she should be here.
 She has to be.
-His arm is so tight around my shoulders and it is a rope, tying me down, controlling me like the strings of a puppet and I realize I cannot stand it.
+His arm is so tight around my shoulders and it is a rope, tying me down, controlling me like the strings of a puppet.
+I realize I cannot stand it.
 I roughly pull away from him and push my chair out from the table.

-Just breath.
+Just breathe.
 One.
 Two.
 Three.

 I am wound up like the gears of a clock but I think someone has shoved in a wrench or thrown out a screw.
 Things don’t turn like they usually do.
 I cannot take their voices because I know another belongs with them.
-Her voice should be filtering in and out of the conversation, demanding to be heard.

 It is missing.
-Gone.

-“Oh, I’m sorry Molly,” I jump back as I almost bump into Uncle Harry.
+“Oh, I’m sorry, Molly,” I jump back as I almost bump into Uncle Harry.
 He runs a hand through his salt and pepper hair.
 “How are you holding up?”
 He pauses, his arm reaches out and he touches my shoulder briefly.
 I feel the pressure and I want to squirm away.
 To get away from the touches of sympathy.
 The ones that make the thunder roar inside my mind where her reflection gleams brighter still.

 He reaches his other hand and holds me by my shoulders; the pressure is bearing down on me.
 One.
 Two.
 Three.
 My breath gets caught in my throat, and for a moment I wonder if life has stopped or why I can’t take in more air.
 There is something, a thing, slithering in my brain like a snake, telling me it’s obvious.